Emergency services

 Rules affecting travellers can change at short notice.

-If you’re travelling through the US, you must meet US entry or transit requirements.
-Contact your nearest US embassy or US consulate before you travel.
+If you're travelling through the US, ensure you meet all current US entry or transit requirements, including if you're transiting through Hawaii.

 More information: